Join the Movement - Sign the Delay Manifesto đź“‘

 Is there porn in VSCO?
 Not that we could find.
 Some suggestive photos – scantily clad, but tasteful images.
 It’s typically hard to prevent inappropriate content from infiltrating apps where users upload their own content, so we’re keeping watch.

-Can you direct message on VSCO?
+Can you Direct Message on VSCO?
 Yes.
-But only with people who are mutually following each other.
+But only with people who mutually follow each other.
 This is different and safer than Instagram, which allows anyone to DM anyone else, even if they have a private account.

 Parents sometimes have quite a few questions about direct messaging within the VSCO app.
 Their FAQ does a pretty good job explaining the basics of VSCO messaging.